nshvai/nshvai.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Senior DS responsible for research at <a href='https://cyclope.ai/en/'>Cyclope.ai</a>.
-Associate Professor at <a href='https://www.ukma.edu.ua/eng/'>National University of Kyiv-Mohyla Academy</a>
+subtitle: Senior DS responsible for research at <a href='https://cyclope.ai/en/' > Cyclope.ai </a>.
+Associate Professor at <a href='https://www.ukma.edu.ua/eng/' > National University of Kyiv-Mohyla Academy </a>

 profile:
   align: right